faalqt/deadweight/README.md

 This repo is a reupload.

+You can see the video presentation I made for this project [here](https://www.youtube.com/watch?v=2BEziZQ9Ljg&feature=youtu.be)

 ## Future Plans
  * Transition over to using React instead of EJS
  * Weight and Food history so you can view previous days